 Double or Single Skinned?

-You may see a tent described as single or double skinned (the term walled might also be used).
-A single skin tent is made of a single layer that is waterproof.
+Single Skin tents are made from a single layer which is waterproof.
 They are often made from breathable fabrics to aid ventilation.

 |Provides better insulation||Often heavier|